coachpo/hypnotism/commands/5-implement.md

 ---

 ## Stage Overview
-- Execute only what is defined in the approved plan, hierarchical backlog (parent/leaf tasks), and QA strategy—flag any deviation instead of silently expanding scope.
+- Obey only the scope documented in the approved plan, hierarchical backlog, and QA strategy.
+When input artifacts disagree or appear incomplete, halt implementation, record the issue in `implementation.changes`, and notify upstream stages instead of silently patching gaps.
-- Implement code, tests, docs, and automation to satisfy each leaf task’s acceptance criteria and its linked QA scenarios/commands.
+- Build the code, tests, docs, and automation artifacts necessary to satisfy every leaf task’s acceptance criteria plus its mapped QA scenarios.
+Treat each leaf as a mini deliverable with its own design + validation notes.
-- Capture reproducible evidence (diffs, logs, command outputs) so Stage 6 can rerun validation without ambiguity.
+- Capture deterministic evidence (diffs, MCP command transcripts, logs, coverage) so Stage 6 can replay validation in a clean workspace with no additional context.
+- Operate autonomously: never pause for human confirmation mid-stage.
+Use MCP checkpointing and the payload log to record state transitions and recover from interruptions.

 ## Shared Payload Contract
 - **File:** `handoff/payload.json`